cuongkane/blog/public/posts/2023/07/django_ninja.md

 ## Library Documentation

 DRF is older than Django-ninja (Django-ninja is just 3 years old).
 DRF has a lot of documentation, blog posts, answers on StackOverflow, etc.

-But Django-ninja is minialist and the documentation that easily to learn from start.
+But Django-ninja is minimalist, and the documentation is easy to learn.

-(It just took me around 40 minutes to read all of Django-ninja documentation.
-For DRF, it took me a lot of days to fo through all of its features (these things that I haven't used at this moment))
+(It took me around 40 minutes to read all of the Django-ninja documentation.
+For DRF, it took me a lot of days to go through all of its features (these things that I haven't used at this moment))

-## Innovate Flow

-QA, Product or other team members could testing directly the

 # 4. Usage

 ## Project Structure

-To build up an API application, you could follow my fine-tuned project structure.
-It is quite explicit and follow common archiecture principles.
+You could follow my fine-tuned project structure to build up an API application.
+It is pretty explicit and follows common architectural principles.

 ## Tips
-The order of installed app decide the correctness of the application.
+The order of installed apps decides the correctness of the application.
-The main app should be standing before other Django default installed app.
+The main app should be standing before other Django default installed apps.

 # 5. Conclusion